Positivity in the Renormalization of Effective Field Theory

-The precise statement will be given later around \eqref{eq:athm_precise}.
+In this paper, we analyze the interplay between RG and tree-level positivity bounds for arbitrary spins.
+We show that there is an analogue of the $a$-theorem in EFT: the sign of one-loop RG for $c_{4n}$, arising from the insertion of two dimension-$(2n+2)$ operators with $n\ge 2$, is fixed, \sug{a property we dub ``RG positivity'': } The precise statement will be given later around \eqref{eq:athm_precise}.
 Although our theorem applies in the perturbative regime, the proof does not use dispersion relations and relies only on fundamental principles in the IR: unitarity, analyticity, and Lorentz invariance.
 It therefore applies to a wide class of theories, including $\chi$PT, the SMEFT, and EFTs for quantum gravity.

-One can view the EFT $a$-theorem~\eqref{eq:atheorem_simp} as a classification of the RG sectors that preserve the tree-level positivity of $c_{4n}$.
-For the SMEFT, this mainly applies to dimension-$8$ RG from inserting two dimension-$6$ operators, but not to the contribution from the interference between dimension-8 and SM interactions.
-This is consistent with the violation of tree-level positivity found in~\cite{Chala:2021wpj}; see also the examples in the supplemental material.
+One can view our theorem~\eqref{eq:atheorem_simp} as a classification of the RG sectors that preserve the tree-level positivity of $c_{4n}$.
+For the SMEFT, this mainly applies to dimension-$8$ RG from inserting two dimension-$6$ operators, but not to the contribution from the mixing of dimension-8 and SM interactions.
+This is consistent with the violation of tree-level positivity found in~\cite{Chala:2021wpj}; see also the examples in the supplemental material~\cite{Supp} .
 Later we give a concrete criterion~\eqref{eq:strong_condition} for the preservation or violation of tree-level positivity by RG.
 See Fig.~\ref{fig:RG_plot} for a schematic plot.

-This study is deeply influenced by the seminal results in~\cite{Chala:2021pll,Chala:2021wpj}, which have first observed non-trivial examples of the EFT $a$-theorem at dimension eight in the SMEFT.
+This study is deeply influenced by the seminal results in~\cite{Chala:2021pll,Chala:2021wpj}, which have first observed non-trivial examples of positivity in the RG at dimension eight in the SMEFT.
 The authors explained the structure as a consequence of positivity bounds from the UV.
 See also~\cite{DasBakshi:2022mwk,DasBakshi:2023htx,Li:2022aby,Chala:2023jyx,Chala:2023xjy,Ye:2024rzr} for further discussions.
 Our approach differs from the literature in several ways.
 The most important difference is that the proof of \eqref{eq:atheorem_simp} is solely based on fundamental principles in the IR, without any assumption on UV completions.
 As a result, our theorem applies very generally, including EFTs with gravitons and operators beyond dimension eight.
 Our derivation also yields extensions at dimension six, which is typically free from positivity bounds.
 A more detailed comparison with previous work will be presented later.